fiesta/apidocs/list-management-api.rst

     :ref:`Message <message>` instance, the specified message will be sent to the creator instead.
 If it's ``null`` or ``false`` no welcome message will be sent.

+    `default_group_name` (optional) is the default group name members will get when added to this group unless a different one is specified when being added.

     `domain` (optional) is the domain to use for the list address.
 The default is "fiesta.cc".
 To use a custom domain your client must